 On October 20, 2021, we completed an acquisition of WideOrbit's digital audio streaming technology and the related assets and operations of WideOrbit Streaming for approximately \$40.0 million (the "WideOrbit Streaming Acquisition").
-We will operate WideOrbit Streaming under the name AmperWave ("AmperWave").
+We operate WideOrbit Streaming under the name AmperWave ("AmperWave").
 We funded this acquisition through a draw on our revolving credit facility (the "Revolver").
-Based upon the timing of the WideOrbit Streaming Acquisition, our consolidated financial statements for the year ended December 31, 2021, reflect the results of AmperWave for the portion of the period after the completion of the WideOrbit Streaming Acquisition.
-Our consolidated financial statements for the years ended December 31, 2020 and 2019 do not reflect the results of AmperWave.
+Our consolidated financial statements for the year ended December 31, 2022 reflect the results of AmperWave and based upon the timing of the WideOrbit Streaming Acquisition, the Company's consolidated financial statements for the year ended December 31, 2021 reflect the results of AmperWave for the portion of the period after the completion of the acquisition.
+The Company's consolidated financial statements for the year ended December 31, 2020 do not reflect the results of AmperWave.